 Navigating a particularly sever storm is a great experience that’s particularly immersive, so adding more variety to encounters like that wouldn’t hurt at all.

-What’s your favorite?
+What’s your favourite?
 Do you have features or suggestions you want to see in Sea of Thieves?
 Let us know below!